-Almendra Music is a musicians collective, a think-tank and a music incubator with its own production facilities, based in Palermo, Sicily.
-We also run a boutique label of our own productions, with a growing catalogue moving forward from Classical Music to 21st century composition, Electronic Music, Ambient, Improvisation, Experimental and Art-Math-Jazz-Whatever-Rock’n’Roll.
+Almendra Music is a curatorial factory, a think-tank and a creative incubator with its own production facilities, based in Palermo, Sicily.
+We also run a boutique label of our own sound and music productions, with a growing catalogue moving forward from Classical Music to 21st century composition, Electronic Music, Ambient, Improvisation, Experimental, Sound Art, and Art-Math-Jazz-Whatever-Rock’n’Roll.

-At Almendra we believe this is a valuable attitude, an answer and a task especially today, when the Mediterranean is once again a crossing point of peoples, at a time where capital, goods, people and culture flow globally and call into question the individuality and identity of everyone, everywhere.
+At Almendra we believe this is a valuable attitude, an answer and a task especially today, when the Mediterranean is once again a crossing point of peoples, at a time where capital, goods, people and culture flow globally – oftentimes colliding into dramatic or even tragic clashes – and thus call into question the individuality and identity of everyone, everywhere.

 At Almendra we believe that there is no pure way of doing it, because in the end, whatever you like to do or listen to, you are music, and music is you.

-Almendra Music was co-founded and is run by composer and record producer Gianluca Cangemi, producer and electronic music wizard Luca Rinaudo a.k.a.
-Naiupoche, sound artisan and producer Danilo Romancino, and visual artist Antonio Cusimano a.k.a.
-3112htm for the design part, with the active support and commitment of all the musicians involved.
+Almendra Music was co-founded and is run by composer, sound artist, curator, and record producer Gianluca Cangemi, producer, sound engineer, and electronic music wizard Luca Rinaudo a.k.a.
+Naiupoche, and visual artist Antonio Cusimano a.k.a.
+3112htm for the design part, with the active support and commitment of all the artists involved.

 What’s in a name?

 “Almendra” is the Spanish name of the almond, the fruit whose earliest varieties came from China, carried via the Silk Road to the Middle East and the countries which surround the Mediterranean Sea.
 The word “almond” comes from the Greek αμυγδαλη (amygdalē), an almond, and “amygdala” is how is now called the brain structure which has a key role in the processing and memory of emotions.